Anger at burst dams in Brazil focuses on Vale, mining code

 She called on Ferreira to explain how Vale will compensate displaced families, contain the environmental damage and monitor the ongoing effects of the spill downstream.

-Asked for a response, Vale representatives reiterated that Ferreira had met with Samarco executives and offered helicopters and other equipment for the rescue efforts.
+"We will do everything we can to help rebuild the lives of the affected people, and to restore the environment," Ferreira said in the statement.

-Leitão also pilloried the federal government for leaving state authorities to sort out the environmental impact of the collapsed dams and 60 million cubic meters of waste water contaminating rivers and coastline over 500 km (300 miles) away.
+The length and detail of Vale's news release underscored the rising scrutiny of its public response.
+A company representative also said Ferreira would join Mackenzie in Mariana on Wednesday.

-Biologists warn that the environmental impact may be permanent, devastating local fisheries and farms.
+The federal government has drawn criticism too, for leaving state authorities to sort out the environmental impact of the collapsed dams and 60 million cubic meters of waste water contaminating rivers and coastline over 500 km (300 miles) away.